-Numbers of parties - If your CBC had parties that spent less time in the field than did other parties (which is almost always the case), then please list a range that represents the minimum and maximum numbers of parties in the field.
-For instance, if 2 parties begin at 6:30 AM and are followed by 7 other parties that begin at 8:00 AM, then you should list 2-9 parties in the field.
+Numbers of parties - If your CBC had parties that split into smaller parties later in the day compared to the morning (which is almost always the case), then please list the minimum number of daylight parties in the field as the starting number, and the maximum would include the additional parties that split in the afternoon.
+For instance, if 5 parties begin in the morning and two of them split into 2 other parties, then you should list 5-7 parties in the field (the 5 from the morning plus the two new afternoon ones).

 Party-Hours - These are determined to allow for standardized comparison among all CBCs and years.
 Party-hours cannot exceed 11 hours per party; "owling" hours are tabulated separately.
-Please do not tabulate "observer hours" as party-hours; if you have 10 people in 3 parties out for 10 hours each, then you have 30 party-hours.
+Please do not tabulate "observer hours" as party-hours; if you have 12 people in 3 parties out for 10 hours each, then you have 30 party-hours (ten hours for each of three parties).